Buffalo Bill Center of the West: Plains Indians Museum

 The museum features the stories and objects of Plains Indian people, their cultures, traditions, values and histories, as well as the contexts of their lives today.
 The first curator was George Horse-Capture, an enrolled member of the A'aninin tribe.
-The majority of the collection is from the early reservation period, ca. 1880-1930.
+The majority of the collection is from the early reservation period, ca. 1880–1930.
 It contains artifacts primarily from Northern Plains tribes, such as the Arapaho, Lakota, Crow, Cheyenne, Blackfeet and Pawnee.
 The holdings also include important contemporary objects, ranging from abstract art to star quilts.

-The museum also sponsors an annual Powwow held on the third weekend in June at the Robbie Powwow Garden at the Center of the West.
+The museum sponsors an annual Powwow held on the third weekend in June at the Robbie Powwow Garden at the Center of the West.
 This event attracts dancers, artisans, and visitors from all over North America.

 Whitney Western Art Museum

 The museum features paintings and sculptures of the American West.
 The gallery first opened in 1959 and was later united with the Buffalo Bill Museum.

 In June 2009, it re-opened following a re-installation.
 Replicas of the studios of both Frederic Remington and Alexander Phimister Proctor help visitors learn about the artists and their techniques.
-Included are works by other classic Western artists: George Catlin, Edgar Samuel Paxson, Alfred Jacob Miller, Thomas Moran, Albert Bierstadt, Alexander Phimister Proctor, Joseph Henry Sharp and N. C. Wyeth.
-Contemporary Western artists include Harry Jackson, James Bama, Deborah Butterfield, Fritz Scholder, and the sculptor Grant Speed.
+Included are works by other classic Western artists: George Catlin, Edgar Samuel Paxson, Alfred Jacob Miller, Thomas Moran, Albert Bierstadt, Alexander Phimister Proctor, Joseph Henry Sharp, and N. C. Wyeth.
+Contemporary Western artists include Harry Jackson, James Bama, Deborah Butterfield, Fritz Scholder, and sculptor Grant Speed.
 Interactive stations allow visitors to create their own works of art.